 Check out the top reasons to install tongue and groove flooring in your house:

-Because its boards are fit together so tightly, tongue and groove wood flooring is the best solution for common hardwood issues like shrinking, warping and loosening boards.
+Tongue and groove floorboards fit together seamlessly, solving many of the problems associated with traditional hardwood floors, such as warping, shrinking and loosening boards.
 The seams of a tongue and groove floor are so tight that when the right finish is applied, they can even be water-tight so you can install hardwood flooring in the kitchen or bathroom without fear of moisture damage.

 2. Visual Appeal